-In 2016, there was an estimated number of 329,400 jobs in the United States for Production, Planning, or Expediting Clerk.
+In the United States, there were 329,400 jobs for Production, Planning, or Expediting Clerk in 2016.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 18,000 new jobs for Production, Planning, or Expediting Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 35,500 job openings in this field.
+Due to new job openings and attrition, there will be an average of 35,500 job openings in this field each year.

 The states with the most job growth for Production, Planning, or Expediting Clerk are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Delaware, Maine, or New Hampshire.
 These states have the worst job growth for this type of profession.

 Production, Planning, and Expediting Clerks who work in Wyoming, District of Columbia, or New Mexico, make the highest salaries.

 How much do Production, Planning, and Expediting Clerks make in each U.S. state?

 |State||Annual Mean Salary|

 |District of Columbia||$60,830|

-What Tools do Production, Planning, and Expediting Clerks Use?
+Tools & Technologies Used by Production, Planning, and Expediting Clerks

 - Microsoft Excel